 ALSO if the cartridge it sitting nice and high up off the record you have a bunch of life left in the thing because old/worn/abused cantilevers get weak and don't support cartridges as well so they sit very low near the vinyl, sometimes even touching it - this is very bad).
 If this is the case you should check the weight of your tone arm (if you have an adjustable tone arm that is) and if the weight is okay and your cart is still sitting low, think seriously about replacing your needle.

-If your cantilever tube is bent to one side you have ignored physics, the little anti-skating wheel and most likely the instructions :D You also need a new needle, and please ask us to explain about anti-skating; it's not rocket surgery.
+If your cantilever tube is bent to one side you have ignored physics, the little anti-skating wheel and most likely the instructions.
+You also need a new needle, and please ask us to explain about anti-skating; we are here to help and it's not rocket surgery :)